-So some of you may know, information pills and may have seen on Facebook, but my computer is done.
+So some of you may know, and may have seen on Facebook, but my computer is done.
 Dead.
 Its completely dead.
 I can’t get it to turn on and it sucks!
 I’m literally only a few weeks away from getting my financial aid for school, when I was going to buy myself a new laptop for school and for, of course, this blog.
 Now, I’m a little bit in trouble until I get my new computer and its nearly impossible to write a blog post from my phone.
 Not the way I do it.

 Luckily enough, I have a great boyfriend who is helping me out with his computer but his computer isn’t readily available the way mine was.
 Therefore there may not be as MANY posts as there are until I get my new computer.
 I’m trying to write a TON of entries and have them scheduled to publish for you guys to enjoy.

 I’m also enlisting my awesome contributor, Kat, to help me out with the next couple weeks, and I could use your help too!
 If you’re interested in writing a Tuesday Top Ten or a Book of the Week, a movie review, anything, please email us and we’ll fit you in and it’ll be awesome!
 I could REALLY use the help!